rollcredits/ts-error-as-value/README.md

 ### Typescript error as value

 ### Motivation
-At [RollCredits](https://www.rollcredits.io/) we have all come to the conclusion that try / catch *really* sucks and wanted a good error as values system to use in its place.
+At [RollCredits](https://www.rollcredits.io/) we have all come to the conclusion that try / catch causes more headaches than it's worth, and wanted a good error as values system to use in its place.

-The current libraries for doing so all seem to have verbose and cumbersome APIs that do stuff like wrapping all returns with class instances which have methods such as "isOk" or "isErr.
+The current libraries for doing so all seem to have verbose and cumbersome APIs that do stuff like wrapping all returns with class instances with methods such as "isOk" or "isErr.

-Instead of this, leveraging typescript's type engine to do more of the heavy lifting here by using discriminated unions between the Error and Non-Error states in a Result instead, greatly (in our opinion) reducing how cumbersome the API is to use.
+Instead of this, we leverage typescript's discriminated unions to handle most of the heavy lifting for us.
+This greatly (in our opinion) reduces how cumbersome the API is to use.

-On top of that, having the ability to optionally import this package into your project's global scope was also important for us, as the types and functions in this library is one you'll probably be using in almost every file.
+On top of that, having the ability to optionally import this package into your project's global scope also reduces friction, as the types and functions in this library is one you'll probably be using in almost every file.

 ---